archi/melbus/README.md

 I implemented most of the Melbus IO code in `shared/`.
 Sniffer and emulator prototypes are placed in the respective folders.
 Those Arduino Sketches build for my SparkFun Arduino Pro Mico 5V/16MHz.
 But I didn't get around to flash them.

+**If you want to use this on an Arduino in your car, I recommend using the stable branch**.
+That branch is still pre-alpha, but should at least not contain untested changes.
+That way you don't need to search for a working commit.

 # Acknowledgement

 Special thanks to Reinis Veips work on the protocol: http://volvo.wot.lv/wiki/doku.php?id=melbus